jonlpersson/ed-latimore/site/_posts/2019-11-17-relationship-and-dating-advice-for-men-12-rules.md

 By the way, this is also the same problem with pornography.

 You don't get any feedback from reality in your quest to satisfy your sexual desires.
-As a result, you aren't forced to become more interesting, get in better shape, or improve yourself in any meaningful way.
-Not sure if you're addicted to porn or not?
-Check out if you have any of these [6 signs of addiction](/6-signs-that-youre-definitely-addicted-to-porn/).
+As a result, you aren't forced to become more interesting, get in better shape, or improve yourself in any meaningful way.&nbsp;

 Have goals and priorities beyond the digital world.
 Grow and develop so you have something to offer yourself, the world, and your woman.